 Students with an A.A. degree from an accredited college or university may articulate into the nursing program.
 This also applies to students with a prior bachelor's degree.
 Courses with an asterisk must be completed prior to beginning clinical courses, but not necessarily prior to applying for the program.

 The School of Nursing sponsors an annual medical mission trip to El Salvador each year during Spring Break.
-We have an excellent partnership with a ministry in Santa Ana which allows students to assist the mission doctor in the clinic, go on home visits to do health assessments and referrals, teach health lessons in local schools and distribute food to those in great need.
+We have an excellent partnership with a ministry in Santa Ana that allows students to assist the mission doctor in the clinic, go on home visits to do health assessments and referrals, teach health lessons in local schools and distribute food to those in great need.

 Additionally, Palm Beach County is a very diverse geographic region with very rich clinical experiences, where you will care for patients from all over the world without ever leaving the county.
 There are a number of ways for students to engage in cross-cultural service without going anywhere.
-PBA and the School of Nursing encourages students to participate in active local ministries and community service.
+PBA and the School of Nursing encourage students to participate in active local ministries and community service.

 There are also other traditional medical missions available in partnership with the School of Pharmacy and Gregory Center for Medical Missions.
 Nursing students have participated in missions to such diverse locations as Haiti, Nicaragua, Brazil, and Uganda, and the Congo.